Distributed Control within a Trapezoid Virtual Tube Containing Obstacles for Robotic Swarms Subject to Speed Constraints: Introduction

-However, in many cases, only the local minima avoidance is not enough for the APF method to apply in real practice.
-A common problem is that UAVs have minimum speed constraints \cite{wang2019motion}.
-For the APF method, the local minima avoidance only ensures that any UAV cannot be ``stuck'' at a point with its speed being zero \cite{kim1992real}.
-When the minimum permitted speed is a constant greater than zero, the traditional APF method is not suitable.
-The minimum speed problem also limits the application range of the virtual tube.
-In our previous work \cite{gao2022distributed}, only the maximum speed constraint is considered in the controller.
-The minimum speed constraint is especially necessary for the controller design of fixed-wing UAVs.
-To generate enough lifting forces, fixed-wing UAVs must keep their speeds larger than a \emph{stall speed} \cite{schmitt2014collision}.
-Besides, the consideration of the minimum speed constraint is also meaningful for other types of UAVs.
-For example, when multiple multicopters are moving inside a virtual tube, it is desired that the traffic efficiency is always larger than a specific value, which is related to the minimum speed obviously.
+In our previous work \cite{gao2022distributed}, the proposed swarm controller can be seen as a modified type of the APF method, whose output is the velocity commands of robots.
+The local minima problem for a robotic swarm is that the speeds of all robots are kept at zero when the robots have not reached their goal points.
+In \cite{gao2022distributed}, we solve this problem by introducing the single panel method \cite{kim1992real} to the swarm controller.
+However, in many cases, only the local minima avoidance is not enough.
+A common problem is that robots have minimum speed constraints \cite{wang2019motion}, which require the speeds of all robots be greater than a constant larger than zero.
+For the APF-based methods, an important feature is that the direction of the velocity command plays an important role in the safety and convergence analysis, while the norm of the velocity command can be scaled freely due to its lower importance \cite{gao2023non}.
+Thus, the local minima avoidance requires that the speeds of all robots cannot be zero at the same time, and the minimum speed constraint requires that the speed of any robot cannot be zero.
+If the velocity command is a zero vector, it cannot be scaled to meet the minimum speed constraint as the zero vector has no direction.
+We can conclude that the minimum speed constraint is more challenging for the swarm controller than the local minima problem.
+The minimum speed constraint is particularly necessary for the controller design of fixed-wing UAVs.
+To generate enough lifting forces, fixed-wing UAVs must keep their speeds greater than a \emph{stall speed} \cite{schmitt2014collision}.
+The consideration of the minimum speed constraint is also meaningful for other types of robots.
+For example, when multiple ground mobile robots are moving inside a trapezoid virtual tube, it is desired that the traffic efficiency is always larger than a specific value, which is obviously related to the minimum speed.
+In our previous work \cite{gao2022distributed}, only the maximum speed constraint is considered in the swarm controller.
+Hence, the minimum speed problem limits the application range of the trapezoid virtual tube.